o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-visual.md

 ---
-description: ' Use visual components (image or text) to give an element color and texture, or text in Amazon Lumberyard''s UI Editor . '
+description: ' Use visual components (image or text) to give an element color and texture, or text in Open 3D Engine''s UI Editor . '
 title: Visual Components
 ---
 # Visual Components {#ui-editor-components-visual}